No. 1 National Training Center for Goalkeepers at The Darlington School

 No 1 Soccer Campers are housed in two of Darlington’s six student houses and play on four impeccable soccer fields of Bermuda grass in a run by Darlington Soccer Academy Director, Chad Liddle and his staff.
 In addition, the A J Huffman Memorial Athletic Center provides for an all-weather indoor training center, swimming pool, weight training room and various multi-purpose courts.
 The dormitories are air conditioned and all meals are served on campus at the dining hall.

 A primary reason for this incredible record of success is our staff of accomplished professional goalkeeper coaches who consistently aspire to research, dissect and then design pertinent training sessions.
-There have been an influx of opinions on everything from proper catching technique to proper diving technique, providing ample opportunity for debate and experimentation.
-All-in-all, the arguments continue to rage.
-And as the tactical shop-talk persists among soccer circles, so does the evolution of the goalkeeper position and the “right way” to do it amongst the goalkeepers.
-The demand on the modern goalkeeper as played by the likes of DeGea, Allison, Nauer, Bardsley and Solo is much different than even five years ago.
+The demand on the modern goalkeeper as played by the likes of Steffen, DeGea, Allison, Neuer, Bardsley, Harris, and Campbell is much different than even five years ago.
+The “Goalkeeper of the Future “as taught at the No.1 Soccer Goalkeeper Camps is here now!
+The No.1 Goalkeepers Camp has always provided a forward thinking curriculum and in 2021 we are once again putting modern methodologies to the test, where they matter most, on the field-35 yards from the penalty area.
 You are unique and possess a unique skill set, our goal will be to accentuate your strengths and encourage continued growth through an intensive goalkeeper specific environment.

 Our National Training Centers will focus on the following: